testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/android-apps/create-a-new-element.md

 ---
 title: "Create an Element for an Android Project"
-metadesc: " How to create an element while adding test steps to a test case for an android project in Testsigma."
+meta_desc: " How to create an element while adding test steps to a test case for an android project in Testsigma."
 order: 4.451
 page_id: "Create an Element for an Android Project"
 warning: false